VincentMAndrea/255-Outbreak/README.md

 # 255-Outbreak
 A twin stick shooter created in Unity for the Ludum Dare 2019 Game Jam.
+Battle against AI with a variety of weapons and see if you can face the boss at the end of the stage!

 # Prerequisites
 Unity 2019.2.1f1 - https://unity3d.com/get-unity/download/archive